lukasz-otowski/python/README.md

 simple number generator based on elif statement

 ### fibonacci-numbers.py
-You should know what this script is do ;-)
+you should know what this script is do ;-)

+### multi.py
+script that check your skill of multiplication

 ### DNA-animation.py
 infinite animation of DNA swirling